Work-life balance? Is it even possible? Maybe there’s a better question we can ask ourselves.

 If you’re not assessing what you’re doing then you’re just guessing.
 Measure your progress daily, weekly, monthly, and quarterly.

 If you are trying to change your body use a daily habit tracker to see if you are making healthy choices each day and exercising consistently.
 You can hop on the scale and take body measurements each week too.
 You can also take before and after photos to assess your progress.

-Every three months take a look at what you’ve recorded and decide whether you need to change things up and try something new or if what you’re currently doing is working.
+Every three months take a look at what you’ve recorded and decided whether you need to change things up and try something new or if what you’re currently doing is working.
 If it does not then change your system.